tlouchao/tlouchao.github.io/src/pages/about/index.md

 - **Become a Technical Artist** with Aaron Aikman ([ELVTR](https://elvtr.com/))
 - **Introduction to 3D with Maya** with James Schaub ([Gnomon School of Visual Effects](https://www.gnomon.edu/))

-Additionally, I have taken the time to lean into traditional sketching and illustration classes, primarily at [Concept Design Academy](http://www.conceptdesignacad.com/) in Pasadena, California, as well as at [CG Master Academy](https://www.cgmasteracademy.com/).
+Additionally, I've taken the time to lean into traditional sketching and illustration classes, primarily at [Concept Design Academy](http://www.conceptdesignacad.com/) in Pasadena, California, as well as at [CG Master Academy](https://www.cgmasteracademy.com/).
 Notable classes are listed below:

 #### CDA (Concept Design Academy) ####
 - **Dynamic Sketching** with Peter Han